Go West

 Annotations

-- "Go West," as noted above, originated with the Village People in 1979 and draws its title and at least part of its basic theme from the famous "Go West, young man" assertion popularized by nineteen-century American journalist and editor Horace Greeley (1811-1872).
-For a little more about the Village People, see the "Cultural & Historical References" for "New York City Boy."
+- "Go West," as noted above, originated with the Village People in 1979 and draws its title and at least part of its basic theme from the famous "Go West, young man" assertion popularized by nineteen-century American journalist and editor Horace Greeley (1811-1872), who wrote, "Go west, young man, and grow up with the country."
+(Although Greeley indeed popularized it, the phrase apparently originated with another journalist, the far lesser-known John Babsone Lane Soule, though there's some uncertainty as to whether even he originated it.)
+For a little more about the Village People, see my annotations for "New York City Boy."

 - The chord progression and melody of this song are derived from the well-known Canon in D by the German baroque composer Johann Pachelbel (1653-1706).
 This was of course true of the Village People original, but it was accentuated by the Pet Shop Boys' arrangement.